 PyNeg was developed during the writing of my ACOP paper.
 The only other known library for simulating automated negotiation was Genius.
 This library was quite mature as it was used in all of the Automated Negotiating Agents Competition (ANAC).
 However, it did also have some drawbacks, namely that it was in Java instead of Python.
 While I am proficient in Java, it does lack a lot of the analyses tools I use and inter-language communication is always something that I try to avoid whenever possible.
-Additionally, I knew that down the line I wanted to incorporate Problog into it which is considerably easier with Python given that there is already a ProbLog package on PyPi.
-Another reason was that Genius included a lot of infrastructures that made it difficult for me to set up the kinds of scenarios that I wanted.
+Additionally, I knew that down the line I wanted to incorporate Problog into it, which is considerably more comfortable with Python given that there is already a ProbLog package on PyPi.
+Another reason was that Genius included many infrastructures that made it difficult for me to set up the kinds of scenarios that I wanted.
 All of these things taken together led me to decide to write my library in Python, the only one at the time of writing as far as I am aware.
 That also helped me understand the actual mechanics of automated negotiation a lot better.
 Below I'll talk a bit about some extra perks I managed to get out of writing a library from scratch.

 Decentralised communication loops